 2. Learn new skills

 Different companies use different systems to get the job done, even if they’re doing the same work.
-For example, IT jobs have hundreds of different computer programmes to contend with, sales jobs utilise different databases and even catering and hospitality jobs and retail jobs have different ways of dealing with customers.
-By spending time temping across various roles you can learn new skills and see how different companies operate, making you far more employable and really enriching your CV.
+For example, IT jobs have hundreds of different computer programs to contend with, sales jobs utilize different databases, and even catering and hospitality jobs and retail jobs have different ways of dealing with customers.
+By spending time temping across various roles you can learn new skills and see how different companies operate, making you far more employable and really enriching your resume.

 3. Experience counts

 And that brings us on to experience.
 If you manage to work on a couple of contracts with respected companies, you’ll find it immediately makes your cv more impressive and could mean the difference between ending up on the Yes or No pile.

 4. Network, network, then network some more

 It’s not what you know, it’s who you know.
 Although not entirely true, there is something to be said for building up contacts.
 Whether it’s for references or meeting like-minded people who may be able to help you further down the line, temping can really lengthen your contacts book.

 Some jobs are far more competitive than others.
 Following our totaljobs.com Barometer report into the jobs market, we found that each of our customer services jobs was receiving an average of 41 applications.
 Ouch.
 And this was closely followed by secretarial jobs, retail jobs, transport jobs, and catering jobs.
 If you’re looking to break into these competitive industries then a temporary job could be a very important foot in the door.

 At TopInterview, each session is tailored to you and your unique goals.
 Your choice of comprehensive packages make it easy to get the help you need to nail your interviews.
 TopInterview offers three plans based on your needs

 Temp work allows you to take more time out for yourself.
 And recent reports have shown that more workers than ever before are suffering from work-related stress.
 Happiness in a job has never been more important to us and a temp job can help you to gain perspective.